govuk-one-login/account-components/README.md

 - `npm run build:frontend` to build the frontend
 - `npm run run:stubs` to run the stubs locally and watch for changes
 - `npm run build:stubs` to build the stubs
+- `npm run run:api` to run the API locally and watch for changes
+- `npm run build:api` to build the API
 - `npm run test` to run [Vitest](https://vitest.dev/) tests
 - `npm run test:watch` to run [Vitest](https://vitest.dev/) tests in watch mode
 - `npm run test:coverage` to run [Vitest](https://vitest.dev/) tests and report coverage